Originalbeitrag in Fachzeitschrift

 |2022||Boritz, Efrim, Ge, Chan (Jessie), Patterson, Katharine.
 2022.
 Factors Affecting Employees' Susceptibility to Cyber-Attacks.
 Mehr erfahren|

 Work at IfU, previous experience and academic profile

 Kate (Katharine) is an Assistant Professor at the Institute for Strategy and Managerial Accounting (IfU).
-She is near completion of her Ph.D. in Accounting from the University of Waterloo (Canada).
+She completed her Ph.D. in Accounting from the University of Waterloo (Canada).
 Kate is also a Chartered Accountant, Chartered Professional Accountant (Canada), a Certified Internal Auditor (Institute of Internal Auditors), and holds an Honours Bachelor Degree in Business Administration from the Richard Ivey Business School at the University of Western Ontario (Canada).

 Before joining academia, Kate worked as an external auditor at PriceWaterhouseCoopers (PwC; Canada).
 In this role, she worked with both public and private companies in various industries, including Asset Management, Insurance, Manufacturing, Education, Not-for-Profit, and others.
 After PwC, she went on to work as an internal auditor at Canada Life Assurance Company.

 Kate has taught a wide variety of courses at the College, Bachelor and Graduate levels.
 She has taught primarily accounting-focused courses, including introduction to accounting, advanced accounting, personal taxation (Canada), corporate social responsibility, finance and several management accounting courses.
 The course styles taught range from lecture-style classes to problem-based learning to case-based courses.
 She works to actively encourage discussion in the classroom to provide an interactive learning experience for her students.